Wasiq1123/OpenCV/README.md

-# 🧠 OpenCV_Projects
+# 🔍 OpenCV

-This repository contains a complete collection of **OpenCV-based projects and tutorials** for learning and implementing computer vision techniques in Python.
+Welcome to the **OpenCV** repository — a structured collection of hands-on notebooks to learn and apply computer vision using **Python + OpenCV**.

-Whether you're a beginner or intermediate learner, these notebooks will help you understand core image processing operations, facial recognition techniques, object tracking, and more — all powered by OpenCV and complementary libraries.
+This repository is organized into two main sections:
+- 📘 `OpenCV_Tutorial`: Foundational tutorials for image processing and enhancement.
+- 🚀 `OpenCV_Project`: Practical projects for face recognition, object tracking, and more.

 ---

-## 📁 Repository Structure
+## 📁 Folder Structure

 ```

-OpenCV\_Projects/
-├── OpenCV Face and Eye Recognition.ipynb
-├── OpenCV Object Tracking.ipynb
-├── OpenCV and MTCNN Face Recognition .ipynb
+OpenCV/
-├── OpenCV\_Tutorial/
+├── OpenCV\_Tutorial/       # Step-by-step tutorials
 │   ├── OpenCV Basic\_Image\_Enhancement\_Operations.ipynb
 │   ├── OpenCV Canny Edge Detection.ipynb
 │   ├── OpenCV Filter Color in Video.ipynb